edvisor-io/web-client-e2e/README.md

 ### You'll need Protractor (and maybe Selenium if not using DirectConnect):

-1. Install Protractor globally with `npm install -g protractor`
+1. Install Protractor for the project using `npm install`.
+This will install all dependencies for the `web-client-e2e` project.

-2. Webdriver-manager will be installed with the above.
-Now run `Webdriver-manager update`.
+2. webdriver-manager will be installed with the above.
+Now run `./node_modules/protractor/bin/webdriver-manager update`.
 This is for Selenium.

 ### "These need to be running when doing tests!" said the 🤖 happily:

 1. Are you using DirectConnect or Selenium?
 If Selenium: Protractor may start a standalone Selenium server.
-Otherwise run `webdriver-manager start`.
-Check that conf.js points to this Selenium server.
+Otherwise if you have Protractor installed global from before, run `webdriver-manager start`.
 Doesn’t matter where from.
 Terminal will stay running.
+Check that conf.js points to this Selenium server.
 If DirectConnect, check that directConnect: 'true' in `conf.js`.

-2. Are you running it on localhost?
+2. Are you running it against localhost (is gulp is running from `api-server` directory)?
 You'll need a database.
 We use MariaDB.
 Run `mysql.server start`, one time.
 Will need to rerun when machine is restarted.
 FYI, `mysql.server stop` and `mysql.server restart`.

 3. Are you running it against on the localhost?
 If so, run `gulp` from api-server repo.
 Will keep running in terminal.